oneapi-src/oneDNN/tests/benchdnn/doc/knobs_common.md

 The following common options are applicable only for performance mode:

+* `--cold-cache=MODE` -- Instructs the driver to enable a cold cache measurement mode.
+When `MODE` is set to `none` (the default), cold cache is disabled.
+  When `MODE` is set to `wei`, cold cache is enabled for weights argument only.
+This mode targets forward and backward by data propagation kinds.
+When `MODE` is set to `all`, cold cache is enabled for each execution argument.
+  This targets any propagation kind but mostly bandwidth-limited functionality in order to emulate first access to data or branching cases.
+When `MODE` is set to `custom`, cold cache is enabled for specified arguments, but it requires manual code adjustments.
+Refer to [cold cache](cold_cache.md) for more information.

 * `--fix-times-per-prb=N` -- Specifies the limit in rounds for performance benchmarking set per problem. `N` is a non-negative integer.
 When `N` is set to `0` (the default), time criterion is used for benchmarking instead.
 This